Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 Include conf/extra/httpd-ssl.conf

-We do it to tell Apache to load the SSL module and load the httpd-ssl.conf which we will edit in the next step.
+LoadModule socache_shmcb_module modules/mod_socache_shmcb.soWe do this to tell Apache to load the SSL module and load the httpd-ssl.conf, which we will edit in the next step.

-Edit your httpd-ssl.conf
+Edit Your httpd-ssl.conf

-This step will edit the httpd-ssl.conf (E:\wamp64\bin\apache\apache2.4.46\conf\extra) so your localhost can use the self-signed SSL certificate that we generated.
+Next, edit the httpd-ssl.conf (E:\wamp64\bin\apache\apache2.4.46\conf\extra) so your localhost can use the self-signed SSL certificate that we generated.

 Edit the httpd-ssl.conf as below.